-These localities each have a local action partnership made up of Elected Members, communities and public services.
+These localities each have a local action partnership made up of elected members, communities, and public services.

 Through the local action partnerships, the community planning partnership identifies their particular needs and challenges.
-Perth & Kinross Council has 40 Councillors in 12 Electoral Wards.
+Perth & Kinross council has 40 councillors in 12 electoral wards.

 NHS Tayside is responsible for commissioning health care services for residents across Tayside and had a combined population of 416,090 based on mid-year 2017 population estimates published by National Records of Scotland.
-NHS Tayside's Governance includes three major hospitals, several community hospitals along with over 60 GP surgeries and a variety of health centres staffed by thousands of employees.
+NHS Tayside's Governance includes three major hospitals; a number of community hospitals and also includes over 60 GP surgeries and a variety of health centres staffed by thousands of employees.

-The Tayside Division of Police Scotland command the area of Angus, Dundee and Perth and Kinross.
-3.2
+The Tayside Division of Police Scotland command area Angus, Dundee and Perth & Kinross.

-Vision
+3.2 Vision

-People have the right to live as independently as possible in a safe environment, free from harm, to have their wishes and feelings considered and to have the minimal amount of intervention into their personal lives.
+People have the right to live as independently as possible in a safe environment, free from harm, to have their wishes and feelings taken into account and to have the minimal amount of intervention into their personal lives